micmejia/bible-dump/NKJV/Ecclesiastes/Eccl 12.md

 ###### 1
-Remember now your Creator in the days of your youth, Before the [^a]difficult days come, And the years draw near when you say, "I have no pleasure in them":
+Remember now your Creator in the days of your youth, Before the difficult days come, And the years draw near when you say, "I have no pleasure in them":

 ###### 2
 While the sun and the light, The moon and the stars, Are not darkened, And the clouds do not return after the rain;